 Ice Fishing is a great and safe way to beat cabin fever and spend quality time with family and friends outdoors.
 If you are interested in learning more about ice fishing, view our Let's Go Ice Fishing video, read our Ice Fishing 101 blog or take one of our FREE learn to ice fish classes.
+Even more info in one of these informative articles published in Connecticut Wildlife Magazine.

 Tips and Pointers for Safe and Fun Ice Fishing